overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 ## Step 4: Submit your data (CSV-Processor)

-The CSV-Processor is a Node.js command-line tool for processing and uploading CSV files to Elasticsearch, featuring validation and error handling.
+The CSV-Processor is a Node.js command-line tool for processing and uploading CSV files to Elasticsearch, featuring validation, error handling, and mapping generation capabilities.

 ### Containerized Upload